-This program requires 44 credits in the major and can lead to either a B.A. or B.S. degree.
+This program requires 49 credits in the major and can lead to either a B.A. or B.S. degree.
 In addition to the major requirements, the student must fulfill the requirements for the specific degree program.
 The B.A. requires 12 credits in a single foreign language.

-Required Core Courses Credits
+Required Core C Courses Credits

 PSY 101 General Psychology 3

+BIO 101 Principles of Biology (4) OR

+BIO 105 4

 PSY 200 Intermediate Psychology 3

 PSY 300 Introductory Psychological Statistics 3

 PSY 301 Psychology Research Methods 3

 PSY 303 Psychology Research Team 3

 PSY 430 History and Systems in Psychology 3

 PSY 490 Senior Seminar 3

-SUBTOTAL 21
+SUBTOTAL 25